 We have audited the accompanying balance sheet of Tuatara Capital Acquisition Corporation (the "Company") as of February 10, 2020, and the related statements of operations, changes in shareholder's equity and cash flows for the period from January 24, 2020 (inception) through February 10, 2020, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of February 10, 2020, and the results of its operations and its cash flows for the period from January 24, 2020 (inception) through February 10, 2020, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of February 10, 2020, and the results of its operations and its cash flows for the period from January 24, 2020 (inception) through February 24, 2020 (inception) through February 10, 2020, and the results of its operations and its cash flows for the period from January 24, 2020 (inception) through February 10, 2020, in conformity with accounting principles generally accepted in the United States of America.